-The 2019 DC Background Study has been prepared based on the best available information at the time of preparing this report and is subject to change based on future and operating capital business plans presented to Council as part of the annual budgeting process.
-Any excess capacity that occurs over the five-year life of the DC By-law is expected to be recovered from future development as part of the capital plans approved by Council.
+The 2019 DC Background Study has been prepared based on the best available information at the time of preparing this report and is subject to change based on future and operating capital as part of the annual budgeting process.
+Any excess capacity that occurs over the five-year life of the DC by-laws is expected to be recovered from future development as part of the capital plans approved by Council.